- Collection of portraits and views

 The collection is expanded continuously.

 The archive of the "Reichsbildberichterstatter" (photo reporter of the German Reich) Heinrich Hoffmann (1885 – 1957) comprises 66,000 motifs.
 Up to the end of the Second World War, Adolf Hitler's personal photographer set up a company with ten subsidiaries in various European cities.
-Almost all 2.5 million photographs of the company were confiscated by the US military government after the end of the war.
-The majority of them is kept in the National Archives in Maryland.
+The central image archive of the company was confiscated by the US military government after the end of the war.
+Important parts of the archive are kept today in the National Archives in Maryland.
 The photographs are accessible there to a limited extent.

 With the support of the German Research Foundation, the Bayerische Staatsbibliothek acquired the portion of the photographic archive that had remained in Europe in 1993 and 2002.
 It includes: